 The Arizona Early Intervention Program provides early intervention services using qualified personnel through the following service providing agencies:

-- the Arizona State Schools for the Deaf and the Blind.
+- the Arizona State School for the Deaf and the Blind (ASDB).

-Arizona’s First Things First funds Early Childhood Therapist Incentives Programs through the following regional councils: South Phoenix, and Navajo Nation.
+Arizona’s First Things First (FTF) funds Early Childhood Therapist Incentives Programs through the following regional councils: South Phoenix and Navajo Nation.
 The purpose of these programs is to provide incentives for Speech/Language Pathologists, Occupational and Physical Therapists, Child Psychologists, and Mental Health Specialists who provides early childhood development services to children birth through age 5 in specified areas of Arizona as determined by the First Things First (FTF) regional councils.
 Loan repayment amounts range from $15,000 to $25,000 depending upon the type of therapy discipline.
 In addition, stipend amounts up to $19,000 are available.
 View more information about Early Childhood Therapist Incentives Programs.

 Check out loan forgiveness on the United States Department of Education’s website for other loan forgiveness programs.